-We elicit the intertemporal Marginal Propensity to Consume (iMPC) based on hypothetical different size lottery winnings through questions in the 2023-24 Italian Survey of Consumer Expectations (ISCE).
-Survey respondents were asked to allocate three hypothetical lottery winning amounts (€1,000, €10,000. and €50,000) between consumption and saving in both the year following the survey and over the longer term.
-The iMPC for a €1,000 win declines from 26% in the first year to about 1% five years after the shock.
-Larger win amounts have a smaller impact in the first year and a larger impact in the long run.
-The iMPC for a €10,000 (€50,000) prize declines from 19% (15%) in the first year to 2.5% (4%) in year five.
-Regardless of the size of the shock, the iMPC shows a weak negative relation to the cash-on-hand amount and a negative relation to income risk.
-We show that calibrated simulations of incomplete market models with borrowing constraints, income risk, and household heterogeneity are broadly consistent with these empirical findings.
+We elicit the intertemporal Marginal Propensity to Consume (iMPC) based on hypothetical different size lottery winnings through questions in the Italian Survey of Consumer Expectations (ISCE).
+Survey respondents were asked to allocate three hypothetical lottery winnings (€1,000, €10,000, and €50,000) between consumption and saving in both the year following the survey and over the longer term.
+We find that the iMPC of a €1,000 win declines from about 28% in the first year to less than 3% in the fourth year.
+The impacts of large shocks are more persistent (between 16% and 19%), and drop to less than 4% in the fifth year.
+The iMPC shows a weak negative relation to the cash-on-hand amount and a negative relation to income risk.
+Calibrated simulations of incomplete market models with borrowing constraints, income risk, and household heterogeneity are broadly consistent with these empirical findings.